Pathoschild/smapi-mod-dump/source/~Sakorona/ClimatesOfFerngill/README.md

 - Amu Tsukiyomi for all of the debris sprites, and several icon sprites
 - jahangmar for a bug fix re sync
 - floatingatoll for a bug fix re fog flashes
+- kdau and Strobe for testing
+- Corrin, Hadi and Mae for suggestions
 - The SDV discord #modding channel for discussions and encouragement.

 If I have left you out of acknowledgements, please contact me so I can get you added to the acknowledgement list